 This class combines B8377 Value Investing in Term A with the Value Investing with Legends lecture series in Term B. Term A is intended to teach students the fundamentals of the value approach to investment management developed by Graham and Dodd.
 This will be done through a combination of formal lectures, cases and in-class valuation discussions.
 The substantive areas covered will include (1) the fundamental assumptions and approaches to value investing, (2) techniques for assessing fundamental value – balance sheet and earnings power approaches, (3) structuring value-based portfolios to control risk and (4) designing strategies for searching efficiently for value investing opportunities.
 The second half of the semester (Term B) is intended to expose students to the practical implementation of Graham and Dodd investing principles.
 Through presentations by leading value investors, students will learn how individuals develop an investment process to suit their personality and personal biases.
 Investors will discuss: 1. search strategy, 2. valuation approach, 3. research techniques, and 4. risk management in the context of their own investments.

 Please note: students who have taken B8377 (Value Investing Term A) or B7377 (EMBA Value Investing) cannot take B8378 (Value Investing with Legends).

 Robert Heilbrunn Professor Emeritus of Asset Management and Finance

-Professor Bruce C. N. Greenwald holds the Robert Heilbrunn Professorship of Finance and Asset Management at Columbia Business School and is the academic Director of the Heilbrunn Center for Graham & Dodd Investing.
-Described by the New York Times as "a guru to Wall Street's gurus," Greenwald is an authority on value investing with additional expertise in productivity and the economics...
+Professor Bruce C. N. Greenwald is the Robert Heilbrunn Professor Emeritus of Finance and Asset Management at Columbia Business School and the academic Director of the Heilbrunn Center for Graham & Dodd Investing.
+Described by the New York Times as "a guru to Wall Street's gurus," Greenwald is an authority on value investing with additional expertise in productivity and the...